nivenly/website/content/en/blog/2024/2024-01-resolutions-passed.md

 ---

-Since [losing our founding member and President, Kris Nóva](https://nivenly.org/blog/2023/08/19/an-announcement-regarding-kris-n%C3%B3va/), we have struggled to get together as a board to pass some much needed resolutions.
+Since [losing our founding member and President, Kris Nóva](https://nivenly.org/blog/2023/08/19/an-announcement-regarding-kris-n%C3%B3va/), we have had some challenges getting together as a board to pass some much needed resolutions.
 Our secretary, Preston Doster, developed an alternative approach that has allowed us to pass the most critical resolutions with an offline unanimous vote.
 It is appropriate then that our first post of the New Year will be one announcing our new resolutions.

 ## Recognition of Kris Nóva